MicrosoftDocs/azure-docs/articles/cost-management-billing/costs/enable-tag-inheritance.md

 1. In the Tag inheritance window, select **Automatically apply billing, subscription and resource group tags to new usage data**.
     :::image type="content" source="./media/enable-tag-inheritance/automatically-apply-tags-new-usage-data-billing-profile.png" alt-text="Screenshot showing the Automatically apply subscription and resource group tags to new data option for a billing profile." lightbox="./media/enable-tag-inheritance/automatically-apply-tags-new-usage-data-billing-profile.png":::

-After tag inheritance is enabled, billing profile, invoice section, subscription, and resource group tags are applied to usage data for the current month within 24 hours.
+After tag inheritance is enabled, billing profile, invoice section, subscription, and resource group tags are applied to child resource usage records for the current month within 24 hours.

 ### To enable tag inheritance in the Azure portal for a subscription